civictechdc/rent-stabilization/analysis.md

 CAMA's unit of analysis is an owned property, which can be a house, a large apartment building, or a single condominium unit.
 We broke out the CAMA data into residential housing units (i.e. apartments, single-family homes and condos, etc.).

 However, the CAMA data does not precisely indicate how many housing units are contained within each record, even though the CAMA datasets have a number-of-units field.
 Where this field was empty, which includes most small residential properties, we used the use code, which indicates if the property has 1, 2-4, 5, or an unknown number of housing units.
-Where the use code indicated 2-4 units, we randomly assigned each property 2, 3, or 4 housing units.
-Where the use code did not indicate a number, we omitted the property from our analysis.
+Where the use code indicated 2-4 units, we randomly gave the property 2, 3, or 4 housing units using a non-uniform distribution: 60% to 2 units, 30% to 3, and 10% to 4.
+(This distribution was informed by a post-hoc analysis.)
+Where neither CAMA nor the use code indicated a number, we omitted the property from our analysis (but very few properties were excluded).

 #### Determining Rental Units